 SanDisk Pixtor Advanced U3 UHS-I

-SanDisk's Pixtor range is the same as SanDisk's Extreme range--it's simply a rebranded version that's designed as house brand for Best Buy.
+SanDisk's Pixtor range is the same as SanDisk's Extreme range--it's simply a rebranded version that's designed as a house brand for Best Buy.
 But their labeling is not as clear as it could be.
 The one you want is the SanDisk Pixtor Advanced, which is red and gold, but the card itself doesn't have the "Advanced" part printed on it.
 There's another version, which is just the SanDisk Pixtor, which is red and gray; that's the equivalent of the SanDisk Ultra and isn't fast enough for the GoPros.